nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. HS clears all the data in the system.
     Use case ends.

-**Use case: UC5 - Search for patients by health conditions**
+**Use case: UC5 - Search for patients by address**

 **MSS**

-1. Administrator wants to search for patients based on a certain health condition.
+1. Administrator wants to search for patient by his address
-2. HS provides a list of all patients with the specified health condition.
+2. HS provides a list of all people staying in the given address
-    Use case ends.

 **Extensions**

 * 1a.
-No such patient has the specified health condition.
+No such patient has the specified address.
   Use case ends.

 **Use case: UC6 - Search for patients by medicine**